-Human nature gives man a suspicious will.
-Man believes in himself, that which he can do and accomplish.
-Man can readily accept human beliefs and concepts.
-But it goes against manís will to trust and follow a God he cannot completely fathom or understand.
+Human nature gives us a suspicious will.
+We believe in ourselves, that which we can do and accomplish.
+We can readily accept human beliefs and concepts.
+But it goes against our human will to trust and follow a God we cannot completely understand or fathom.

 There is a story about a man named Jim who found a beautiful necklace.
 The gold chain had precious stones engraved into it and held an old tarnished coin.
-The chain was pretty and looked valuable if one would not look at the ugly old coin.
-Jim took the chain to a local pawn broker he knew that would not ask many questions.
+The chain was pretty and looked valuable if one would not notice the ugly old coin on it.
+Jim took the chain to a local pawn broker he knew who would not ask many questions.
 The pawn broker looked at the chain with the inlaid stones and thought it could be worth quite a few bucks.
-But he could not be sure of the chainís value without having a friend come over to appraise it, and that would cost fifty dollars.
+But he could not be sure of the chain’s value without having a friend come over to appraise it, and that would cost fifty dollars.

 Jim went over to the local diner to grab something to eat.
 He saw his old friend Ben sitting at the counter eating his lunch.
-Jim sat down by Ben and told his story of how he needed fifty dollars to get the chain appraised, hoping Ben would loan him the money.
+Jim sat down by Ben and told him his story, how he needed fifty dollars to get the chain appraised; hoping Ben would loan him the money.
 But Ben merely asked Jim when he was going to pay him the last twenty dollars he loaned him.

-Then Jim being desperate, used his hustlerís pitch to sell Ben the old coin that he had taken off of the chain for fifty dollars.
-Ben knew he had probably been taken, but he liked the old coin, and this was better than loaning Jim fifty dollars and getting nothing.
+Then Jim, being desperate, used his hustler’s pitch and was able to get Ben to buy the old coin that he had taken off the chain for fifty dollars.
+Ben knew he had probably been taken, but he liked the old coin, and this was better than loaning Jim fifty dollars and never getting anything back.

-Jim now wanted to slip out of the store before Ben got over there to have his coin appraised.
+Jim now wanted to slip out of the store before Ben got over here to have his coin appraised.
 If the chain was not worth much, the coin was probably not worth much either, probably worth much less than the fifty dollars he conned Ben into giving him.
-It would be better if he didnít see Ben till he had cooled off form losing money on the worthless coin.† The only trouble was Ben was walking in the door as Jim was about to walk out of it, and trapped him into staying until the appraiser would put a value on the coin.
-The appraiser didnít think the coin was worth much, but offered to look through an old coin book to see if the coin had any worth for ten bucks.
+It would be better if he didn’t see Ben till he had cooled off from the money he would lose on the worthless coin.
+The only trouble was Ben was walking in the door as Jim was about to walk out of it, and trapped him into staying until the appraiser would put a value on the coin.
+The appraiser didn’t think the coin was worth much, but offered to look through an old coin book to see if the coin had any worth for ten bucks.

 Jim and Ben visited about old times while they waited for the coin to be the appraised.
-Jim hoped Ben wouldnít be too mad, for he didnít think the coin was even worth the ten dollar appraisal fee.
+Jim hoped Ben wouldn’t be too mad, for he didn’t think the coin was even worth the ten dollar appraisal fee.

 Finally the appraiser came out half laughing.
 He told them someone had really been taken.
 Ben, half disgusted, asked the appraiser to tell him the bad news.
-The appraiser looked at Ben and said, ďThis is a very rare coin.
-It is worth over two million dollars.Ē
+The appraiser looked at Ben and said, “This is a very rare coin.
+It is worth over two million dollars.”

 To say Ben was happy was an understatement.
 But Jim could not believe what he had done.
 He had been so mesmerized by the shining gold chain he had given away the real treasure, the old ugly coin.